The Xometry app works best with JavaScript enabled!

 4. Post-Processing Required: The OBJ format's drawbacks include post-processing for game engines, requiring unification of topologies and conversion to triangles.
 This adds complexity and time to workflows, impacting efficiency, especially for large, complex models where text-based formats are less space-efficient and slower to process.

-What Is the Difference Between the OBJ and STL File Formats?
+Differences Between the OBJ and STL File Formats

 The OBJ and STL file formats are both used in 3D modeling and printing, but they have distinct differences: